pnp/blog/content/post/struggling-with-using-spfx-on-sharepoint-2016-let-me-help.md

     <https://localhost:4321> because this is a dev deploy (further below
     we do a non-dev deploy with the \--ship flag).

--   Click the Deploy button.
+-   select the Deploy button.
 Notice that there is no tenant wide deployment of apps like there is in SharePoint Online.

 -   Add the App to your site.
 Go to the site where you want to deploy